Eurozone Business Activity Stabilises In March - UrduPoint

 Eurozone Business Activity Stabilises In March

-The HCOB Flash eurozone purchasing managers' index (PMI) published by S&P Global stood at 49.9 in March, up from 49.2 in February, itself revised up from an initial reading of 48.9.
+The HCOB Flash eurozone purchasing managers' index (PMI) published by S&P Global stood at 49.9 in March, up from 49.2 in February.

 A figure below 50 indicates contraction.
 The latest reading -- though right on that threshold -- was the highest registered in nine months.